dfinity/ICRC/ICRCs/ICRC-4/ICRC-4.md

 #### Fee Structure

-- While individual fees for each transaction could be lower than a standard single transfer to reflect cost savings in batch processing, the practical aspects of how fees are collected, applied, and recorded in the ledger must be straightforward.
+- While individual fees for each transaction MAY be lower than a standard single transfer to reflect cost savings in batch processing, the practical aspects of how fees are collected, applied, and recorded results in charging the same fee as for ICRC-1 transfers SHOULD be followed.
-- Each transfer within the batch MAY incur an individual fee as specified in the ledger's batch metadata.
-There is NO separate batch-level fee.
 - Since the length of storage in the ledger contributes significantly to associated costs, the fee per transfer reflects the requirement for immortal ledger history.

 ### icrc4_balance_of_batch